 In Hawaii, May Day is called Lei Day and has been a celebration of island culture since the 1920s.
 It even has its own song, composed by Leonard “Red” and Ruth Hawk: “May Day is Lei Day in Hawai’I” which has become a popular hula dance for the holiday.

 I think I shall wear a lei to work on May 1st, to celebrate the spring and to indulge my wish to go to Hawaii.
 Will any of you do something silly to celebrate the coming of warmer weather?

 Upcoming Events: April 26th at 2:00, we will be hosting Michael Eckers, who is an avid historian.
 Michael will be talking about the Eighth Air Force during World War II, the group charged with bombing Germany and defeating the German Luftwaffe.
 Join us for this free event – if you are a history buff, don’t miss it!

 PAFL Update: Pipestone Area Friends of the Library is looking for members – anyone who is a friend to Meinders Library is welcome to join!
 The Friends group works hard to promote the library, raise money for projects, and organize their yearly book sale, in addition to the HUGE amount of support they provide throughout the year.
-Call us for the date of the next meeting!
+Call for the date of their next meeting.